jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/wercker/pipeline_success.jpg" alt="Successful pipeline" />
 </p>

-Further information on creating workflows can be found in the [Creating a Workflow](http://devcenter.wercker.com/docs/creating-a-workflow) Wercker document.

 #### Creating SSH Keys

-Wercker will need to access our Linode server.
+Wercker will need to access your Linode server.
 To accomplish this task, the Wercker app will be used to generate a Public and Private Key pair.
 Select the Environment tab, then select the `Generate SSH Keys` option.
 For SSH key name, enter linode and for RSA select 4096 bit.
 Select `Generate` button.

   * __SSH key name__: linode
   * __RSA__: 4096 bit